English ship Assistance (1650): Service after 1713 Rebuild

 She was commissioned in 1714 under the command of Captain Edward Vernon for Norris's Fleet in the Baltic.
 During the Winter of 1716/17 she took Ambassador to Turkey.
 In 1719 she was under the command of Captain Edward Holland for service with Norris's Fleet in the Baltic.
 On her return she was sent to Woolwich to be dismantled for rebuilding.

 Rebuild at Woolwich Dockyard 1720-25

 She was ordered on 27 January 1720 to be rebuilt at Woolwich Dockyard under the guidance of Master Shipwright John Hayward.
 Her keel was laid in January 1721 and launched on 25 November 1725.
 She was completed for sea on 9 March 1726.
 Her dimensions were gundeck 134 ft 0 in with 109 ft 8 in keel for tonnage with a breadth of 36 ft 1 in and a depth of hold of 15 ft 2 in.
 Her tonnage was 750 17/94 tons.

-Her gun armament in accordance with the 1706 establishment was 50 guns and consisted of twenty-two 18-pounder guns on the lower deck (LD), twenty-two 9-pounder guns on the upper deck, four 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the Foc'x'le (Fc).
+Her gun armament in accordance with the 1706 establishment was 50 guns and consisted of twenty-two 18-pounder guns on the lower deck (LD), twenty-two 9-pounder guns on the upper deck, four 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the foc's'le (Fc).